The Flewellen Collection

 Mr. Flewellen moved to Cleveland with the belief that it would be the best place to build an Afro-American museum.
 He supported his dream while working as a messenger for 21 years (1949-1968) for the Veterans Administration in Cleveland.
 Mr. Flewellen also worked in the maintenance department of Case Western Reserve University and sold real estate at John Bland Realty Company while he researched and collected material for his Afro-American museum.

 In 1953, Mr. Flewellen started the Afro-American Cultural and Historical Society in his home on Harkness Avenue.
-In 1964, he had collected a great deal of Negro history that when material was presented at the Cleveland “Parade of Progress” exhibition, that year it was considered one the largest exhibition of Negro History in the country.
+In 1964, he had collected a great deal of Negro history material that was presented at the Cleveland “Parade of Progress” exhibition, that year it was considered one the largest exhibition of Negro History in the country.
 When Mr. Flewellen’s home became too small to house his collection he moved into a building on Petrarca Avenue through Project Bridge, a community program.
 When that program ended Mr. Flewellen bought the Bell Telephone building on 81st Street.
 This was not the final resting place for the collection because the building was in poor condition and funds were needed for necessary repairs.
-Another building was needed so the purchase of the Crawford Road Hough Branch Library "Treasure House" from the Cleveland Public Library system was made which then became the permanent home for the Afro-American Cultural and Historical Society.
+To eliminate the major repair cost another building was purchased, the Crawford Road "Treasure House" Hough Branch Library from the Cleveland Public Library system was made and it became the permanent home for the Afro-American Cultural and Historical Society.